quipper/circleci-env/README.md

 $ circleci-env vault write secret_key --input-file secret_file
 ```

-This command encrypt values and write it into a file named `secret_key.valut` in `secret` directory.
+This command encrypt values and write it into a file named `secret_key.vault` in `secret` directory.

 ### Read secret variable

-To decrypt secret variable from, use `valut read` command.
+To decrypt secret variable from, use `vault read` command.

 ```sh
 $ export CIRCLECI_ENV_PASSWORD=xxx